Toric varieties of Loday's associahedra and noncommutative cohomological field theories: Background, notations, and recollections

 \subsection{Nonsymmetric operads}

 In this paper, we predominantly deal with nonsymmetric operads.
 The notion of a nonsymmetric operad builds upon the notion of a nonsymmetric collection, which is defined as follows.
 A \emph{nonsymmetric collection} is a functor from the category $\Ord$ to the category of vector spaces, which we usually assume graded, with the Koszul sign rule for symmetry isomorphisms of tensor products.
-The category $\Ord$ admits another monoidal structure, called the \emph{nonsymmetric composite product}, and denoted $\circ$, which is defined by the following formula:
+The category of nonsymmetric collections admits a monoidal structure, called the \emph{nonsymmetric composite product}, and denoted $\circ$, which is defined by the following formula:

 This operation is associative, and the nonsymmetric collection $\calI$ defined as

 is the unit for this operation, that is, $\calF\circ\calI\cong\calI\circ\calF\cong\calF$ for each nonsymmetric collection $\calF$.
 A monoid in the monoidal category of nonsymmetric collections with respect to $\circ$ is called a \emph{nonsymmetric operad}.
 Throughout this paper, we use the abbreviation `ns' instead of the word `nonsymmetric'.